granadahfg/granadahfg.github.io/index.md

     frameBorder="0">
 </iframe>

+Expanding trade regimes, as well as increasing production and exports, increase GDP, but at what cost?
+To be able to fulfill the demand of that much soybeans and maize, Brazil has had to find more arable land.
+The consequence is the deforestation in the Amazon, and ultimately the exacerbation of climate change.
+This uncontrollable urge to expand has to be regulated if we want to have a chance to reduce the effects of climate change and to preserve the biggest rainforest in the world.
+Visualized through the size of Switzerland, the land used by Brazil over the years for soybean is astonishing[^4].

+[^4]: Faria, Weslem Rodrigues, and Alexandre Nunes Almeida.
+“Relationship between Openness to Trade and Deforestation: Empirical Evidence from the Brazilian Amazon.”
+Ecological Economics, Elsevier, 29 Nov.
+2015

+<img src="assets/img/areas_harvested.gif" alt="Soybean exports" style="width:300px;"/>

 By sheer volume, soybeans stand out as the most traded crop of the last decade.
 However, many other crops have interesting trade and production patterns without representing a large portion of global trades.
 To identify these crops, the [Hills number](https://en.wikipedia.org/wiki/Diversity_index) was used.
 This metric quantifies the diversity in producers for each crop.
 How this number changes over time can highlight whether crops are being produced by fewer or more countries.
 Sesame seeds stood among the crops with the largest increase in diversity.

-<img src="assets/img/areas_harvested.gif" alt="Soybean exports" style="width:300px;"/>

-Expanding trade regimes as well as increasing production and exports mean GDP growth, but at what cost?
-To be able to export that much soybeans and maize, Brazil has to find more arable land.
-And where else can it find it than in the Amazon?
-The promotion of those products is a major driver for deforestation in the Amazon, which contributes directly to climate change.
-This uncontrollable urge to expand has to be regulated if we want to have a chance to reduce the effects of climate change.

 {%
   include header.html